 Or you could just build your own classic style joypad, using a kit like this one from SJJX.

 It’s best to rely on USB controllers too, especially on older versions of the Raspberry Pi.
 If you must use a Bluetooth controller, ensure your Pi has Bluetooth built-in (such as the Raspberry Pi 2 and later).
+See our list of the best RetroPie controllers for some ideas.

 4. Is Your Pi’s Power Supply Up to the Job?